raylin90/mern_blog/README.md

 $ cd mern_blog

 # Open in code editor
-# . code (I use VS code, so it's shortcut terminal command)
+# . code (I use VS code, so it's a shortcut terminal command)

 # cd to React client folder
 $ cd client